pguenon/CASIMODO/README.md

 $VI(X; Y) = H(X) + H(Y) - 2I(X; Y)$

-A proper distance metric that forms the basis for clustering.
+A proper distance metric that is linked to mutual information and that forms the basis for clustering.

 ---